 Despite a challenging and uncertain operating environment, the Group was able to post a net profit of $7.5 million for its financial year ended 30 June 2020 ("FY2020"), more than double the $2.9 million it posted in the previous financial year ("FY2019").
 Full year revenue has increased by 6% to $124.7 million in FY2020 as compared to $117.2 million recorded in FY2019, on the back of better performance across all its business segments in heavy lifting and haulage, marine transportation and trading.

 Notably, the Group had achieved a modest growth in revenue in FY2020 due to the increased contributions from all business segments.
 The increase was attributable to operating activities before restrictive movements were imposed due to the outbreak of the COVID-19 pandemic.

-The Heavy Lift and Haulage segment remained our largest revenue contributor, accounting for 86% of Group revenue, followed by the Engineering Services segment which contributed 9%.
+The Heavy Lift and Haulage segment remained our largest revenue contributor, accounting for 89% of the Group's revenue.
 Geographically, Singapore remained the top revenue driver, accounting for 73% or $91.0 million, followed by Brunei which contributed 8% or $9.5 million.

-The Group's shareholders' funds as at 30 June 2017 was $246.7 million, translating into net asset value per share of $1.12.
+The Group's shareholder funds as at 30 June 2020 was $259.2 million, translating to net asset value per share of $1.12.
 Earnings per share for FY2020 stood at 3.26 Singapore cents, up from 1.27 cents a year ago.
 With careful management of our working capital needs, the Group's cash and cash equivalents stood at $39.4 million as at 30 June 2020.

 Mr Ang Kah Hong